Fatimatou Abdel Malick: Career

 Abdel Malik ran a computer services office, MINFE, in Nouakchott before working as the network administrator for Habitat Bank.
 She then worked at the Ministry of Urban Planning and Habitat before being appointed to the Prime Minister's Office.

-In 2001, Abdel Malick was asked to run for municipal office by the then Democratic and Social Republican Party, and she was elected mayor of Tevragh-Zeina, one of the nine communes of the Nouakchott Urban Community.
+In 2001, Abdel Malick was asked to run for municipal office by the then Democratic and Social Republican Party (PRDS), and she was elected mayor of Tevragh-Zeina, one of the nine communes of the Nouakchott Urban Community.
 She was the first woman to serve as a mayor in Mauritania.
 She has improved school education, particularly for girls, and reformed the administration.
 She was re-elected in 2006, 2011 and 2015.

 From 2012 until December 2015, Abdel Malick served as the president of the Network for Locally Elected Women of Africa.
 The network, formed in Tangier in March 2011, brings together women elected in local government positions.
 Abdel Malick has travelled throughout Mauritania to support female candidates for office and has seen five more women join her as mayors, including Maty Mint Hamady.

+In 2023, United Nations Secretary-General António Guterres appointed Abdel Malick to co-chair his Advisory Group on Local and Regional Governments, alongside Pilar Cancela Rodríguez.